How the Girls of Mariposa Changed This Teacher's View of the Dominican Republic and Himself

 After living in Puerto Rico and the Bronx, my father sent me to live with his mother-in-law in the Dominican Republic when I was six.
 She was a strict woman with rigid expectations of my siblings and I. We met severe punishments if we deviated from her rules and expected behavior.

-Family photo in the Dominican Republic
+Family photo in the Dominican Republic.
+Image courtesy of Victor F.

 During the seven years I lived in Azua, Dominican Republic, I was taught that being “Dominican” meant to dislike Haitians and anything associated with blackness.
 It meant that boys like me, who cried and wanted love, would not become capable Dominican men.
 I learned that if someone hit me, I had to hit back.
 If someone slighted me, I had to slight them.